'WIGHTLINK' WARRIORS & WIZARDS

 (2013) Midland Riders Development League Champion

-Shaun joined the Warriors a few meetings into the season, slotting into the reserve berth bringing much experience and potential to the bottom end of the team.
+Shaun joined the Warriors a few meetings into the season, slotting into the reserve berth bringing much experience and potential at the bottom end of the team.
 After taking a few meetings to settle in on track, Shaun embraced the 'Warrior Way' and soon got the fans cheering and screaming with support.
 Often seen talking to the fans and signing autographs, Shaun wasn't fazed by the Smallbrook track, and gained speed with every meeting and ended the campaign as a solid reserve.

 JAMIE BURSILL - STARTING AVERAGE : 3.00 - FINISHING AVERAGE : 3.00